-The Health and Sanitation sectors aims to improve health, hygiene and sanitation and introduce access to clean water in Kijini, Mbuyu Tende and to extend to the entire North A.
+The Health and Sanitation sectors aim to improve health, hygiene, and sanitation and introduce access to clean water in Kijini, Mbuyu Tende and to extend to the entire North A.

 Seven Health Officers from the Department of Environmental Health at the State University of Zanzibar (SUZA) have come together to teach community leaders, teachers and school children safe and practical hygiene practices and its importance.
-The objective of the Health and Sanitation Education is to promote positive hygiene-related behaviour change practices by educating the communities about the link between illness and diseases and safe hygiene practices, so they understand the importance of washing hands, teeth, bodies in order to stop the spread of bacteria that may cause illness and disease, such as cholera.
+The objective of the Health and Sanitation Education is to promote positive hygiene-related behaviour change practices by educating the communities about the link between illness, diseases, and safe hygiene practices, so they understand the importance of washing hands, teeth, bodies in order to stop the spread of bacteria that may cause illness and disease, such as cholera.

 Best of Zanzibar’s Health Officers will continue with community public health forums yearly, where the communities will learn more about safe health practices, as well as to gain more knowledge on specific topics such as disease prevention and gender-related matters.

 After a survey, it was noted that there are very few toilets in Mbuyu Tende and Kijini, resulting to open defecation by the members of the community which can lead to numerous health-related concerns.
 Best of Zanzibar will work hand in hand with the communities to construct toilets at strategically placed sites, and provide education about its importance in relation to health and disease prevention.